Does Transliteration Help Multilingual Language Modeling?: Pretraining Details

+\textbf{Corpus Preparation:} Since the OSCAR corpus contains raw text from the Web, we apply a few filtering and normalization.
+First, we discard entries where the dominant script does not match the language tag provided by the OSCAR corpus.
+Then we use the IndicNLP normalizer \citep{kunchukuttan2020indicnlp} to normalize the raw text.
+For the uni-script model, we then transliterate all the text to ISO-15919 format using the Aksharamukha \citep{Aksharamukha} library.

+For the RemBERT models we do not perform any of the filtering mentioned above since our pretraining corpus is comparatively very large.
+In this case, we use the PyICU library \citep{pyicu} for transliterating to ISO-15919 format.

+\textbf{Tokenizer Training:} For the ALBERT models, we train two SentencePiece tokenizers \citep{Kudo2018SentencePieceAS} on the transliterated and the non-transliterated corpus with a vocabulary size of 50,000.
+For the RemBERT models we train Unigram tokenizers from the Tokenizers library \citep{wolf-etal-2020-transformers} with a vocabulary size of 65,536.

-We used a batch size of 256, which is the highest that fits into TPU memory, whereas the ALBERT paper used a batch size of 4096.
+\textbf{ALBERT Model Training:} We first pretrained an ALBERT base model from scratch on the non-transliterated corpus as our baseline.
+Afterward, we pretrained another ALBERT base from scratch on the transliterated corpus.
+We chose the base model due to computing constraints.
+We trained the models on a single TPUv3 VM.
+Both models were trained using the same hyperparameters.
+We followed the hyperparameters used in \citep{Lan2020ALBERTAL} except for batch size and learning rate.
+The pretraining objective is also the same as \citep{Lan2020ALBERTAL}.We used a batch size of 256, which is the highest that fits into TPU memory, whereas the ALBERT paper used a batch size of 4096.
 As our batch size is 1/16\textsuperscript{th} of the ALBERT paper, we use a learning rate of 1e-3/8, which is approximately 1/16\textsuperscript{th} of the learning rate used in the ALBERT paper (1.76e-2).
-Additionally, we use the Adam optimizer\citep{Kingma2015AdamAM} instead of the LAMB optimizer.
+Additionally, we use the Adam optimizer \citep{Kingma2015AdamAM} instead of the LAMB optimizer.
 The rest of the hyperparameters were the same as the ALBERT paper.
 Specifically, we use a sequence length of 512 with absolute positional encoding, weight decay of 1e-2, warmup steps of 5000, max gradient norm of 1.0, and Adam epsilon of 1e-6.
 The models were trained for 1M steps.
+Each model took about 7.5 days to train.
+We use the ALBERT implementation from the Huggingface Transformers Library \citep{wolf-etal-2020-transformers}.